Chardon Middle School

 P.E.
 State Standard 1 Demonstrates competency in a variety of motor skills and movement patterns.

-Benchmark 1A Demonstrate movement skills and patterns in a variety of individual performance
+Demonstrate movement skills and patterns in a variety of individual performance

 activities and lifetime physical activities.